ebpf-io/.github/README.md

-# .github
+# ebpf.io

-ebpf.io community website
+This is the code for the ebpf.io community website.
+Come join us in [Slack](https://ebpf.io/slack) if you'd like to discuss ideas!